 Predict … long-term and short-term outlook

-If you do not have a plan, you have no idea where you are going or how you are going to get there.
+If you do not have a plan, you have no idea where you are going or how to get there.
 This leads to waste and inefficiency as you burn resources with no real target.

-From a long-term perspective, a good leadership team has a vision and a plan, as well as being able to execute upon that plan to achieve the vision.
+From a long-term perspective, a good leadership team has a vision and a plan and can execute that plan to achieve the vision.

 Systematize … doing things the right way every time